Wholesale electricity prices in the UK are impacted by a variety of factors, but they can have a significant knock-on effect on your energy bills.

 What Affects Wholesale Energy Prices?

 However, if the energy companies judge future demand wrong, they will have to buy electricity and gas on the open market.
 This can cause some problems because wholesale prices are often much more resilient than the open market.

 The open market rate can be affected by things such as:

 Weather: When the temperature drops demand for gas in particular increases sending prices higher.
 However, if temperatures soar you may see an increase in electricity usage due to the use of air conditioning.

 Time of the Year: Demand for both gas and electricity tends to increase in the winter as the days grow shorter and the night grow colder.
 More energy used in winter months will often increase wholesale markets.

 Infrastructure: Investment and repair of the UK’s energy infrastructure also has an impact on the wholesale price.
 If an unexpected event damages the ability of suppliers to supply energy, you can expect prices to rise.

-Speculation: Since energy is traded in a market you get people trying to make money off which way energy prices will go.
+Speculation: Since energy is traded in a market you get people trying to make money off fluctuation in the energy marker and trying to influence the electricity market and predict which way energy prices will go.
 This can either increase prices or decrease prices depending which way traders bet.

 World Events: The UK no longer produces all its own gas and so must import it from abroad.
-This means political unrest in the Middle East and Russia or the recent fracking boom in the US all impact the price UK energy suppliers pay in the market.
+This means political unrest in the Middle East and Russia or the recent fracking boom in the US all impact the price wholesale prices in the UK set by energy suppliers.